You probably know about the and you might be looking for an .

 Other than that, connectivity between Android Auto and smartphones requires a USB cable or Wi-Fi.

+- Do other Android phones work with Android Auto?

 Which phones are compatible with Android Auto?

-Now let us have a look at the phones that are compatible with the application.
+Let us have a look at some of the phones that are compatible with the application.

 This marks the first generation of phones in the Pixel brands.
 The phone runs on Android 7.0, which is upgradable to 9.0.
 It might not be new in the market, but it offers excellent services when used for Android Auto.